writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 -  If you can, show up early to the conference each morning to grab a seat at one of the tables.
 Introducing yourself to your neighbors is one of the easiest way to meet people.

-What should I do during the talks?
+What should I do during the `speeches <https://www.writethedocs.org/conf/portland/2023/speakers>`_?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:doc:`/conf/portland/2023/speakers/`

 -  The time between talks is for meeting your colleagues or taking a break.
 During the talks, listen and take in as much as you can.
 -  There is a lot of great information at this conference, but don't worry if you miss something!
 All talks are recorded and videos will be published shortly after the conference, so you can review them later.